 No Show & Go Rides in November through March.
 During this time of often uncooperative weather, Information on any club rides will be distributed through member events emails or on Facebook.

-Catch the Century Train rides begin on Saturday, April 13, 2019 at 11:00A with a 25 mile ride starting at the Y on the Constitution Trail.
-It is anticipated that Century Train rides will be offered each Saturday and Sunday throughout the season, although this will depend upon attendance.
+New – Catch the Century Train.
+Rides start at the Y on the Constitution Trail.
+Century Train rides are planned for each Saturday and Sunday throughout the season.
 All interested riders are advised to do at least one Saturday or Sunday ride each weekend to maintain their endurance.
 Learn more…

 Several organizations are sponsoring Century rides in the Bloomington-Normal area this summer.
 Century Train is a nice opportunity to up your game!
 Century Train flyer to post.
 RB